thindil/steamsky/bin/doc/MODDING.md

 ### General information
 * Default game help entries are in *help.dat* file which is in *data* directory.
-* If you want remove or update any existing help topic, you can do it in *help.dat* file in *data* directory or in modification file (better option) add tag `entry` with attribute `index` which value will be index of selected help topic and attribute `action`.
+* If you want to remove or update any existing help topic, you can do it in *help.dat* file in *data* directory or in modification file (better option) add tag `entry` with attribute `index` which value is index of selected help topic and attribute `action`.
 Then if you modify an existing help topic, add changed values.